Table of Contents Contents

 All of this information is really important when discerning why you may have been denied on your recent loan application.

-- Mixed credit report: This is one of the most tricky problems to fix on a credit report, but thankfully they’re rare.
-This happens when individuals with the same name get their credit reports combined into one report.
-Sometimes it happens when a lender sends the wrong information to the credit agency, too.
-If you have a very common last name, your risk of this is higher.
+- Mixed credit report: This is one of the most tricky problems to fix on a credit report, but thankfully, they’re rare.
+This happens when individuals with the same name get different information from their credit reports combined into one report.
+Sometimes, this happens when a lender sends the wrong information to the credit agency, too.
+If you have a very common last name, your risk of this is higher but account numbers can help to confirm this.

-- Mistakes in your personal info: Is your name, address, social insurance number, date of birth all correct?
-Clerical errors or identity mix-ups can happen, so make sure you double-check everything.
+- Mistakes in your personal info: Is your complete name, current address, social insurance number, and date of birth all correct?
+Clerical errors or identity mix-ups can happen, so make sure you double-check everything, paying close attention to incorrect dates.
+Valid ID can quickly make these mistakes accurate.

-- Creditors failing to report credit information to bureaus: If you have relevant information that would help improve your credit rating, for example, an old credit card that you’re still using and is in good standing.
-Follow up with the lender to make sure they add it with the correct timeline.
+- Creditors and businesses failing to report credit information to bureaus: If you have relevant information that would help improve your credit rating, for example, an old credit card that you’re still using and is in good standing.
+Follow up with the company to make sure they add it with the correct timeline.

 - Make sure your closed accounts are actually closed: If you closed a credit account, then make sure they’re listed as such by the lender.
 This can affect your credit score under the “utilization” category.